 Fostering Success at Every Turn

-LAW SCHOOL…Yes We Can is the first law school pipeline program of its kind in Colorado – a program that targets high achieving college freshman from diverse backgrounds and mentors and trains them for four years.
+LAW SCHOOL…Yes We Can is the first law school pipeline program of its kind in Colorado – a program that targets high achieving college freshmen from diverse backgrounds and mentors and trains them for four years.
 It is also unique because it takes mentoring to a new level.
 In addition to helping prospective legal professionals meet the challenges their predecessors faced, the program helps these students (1) identify the unique challenges they will face in the future; (2) cultivate the skills and relationships they need to mitigate competitive disadvantages that can accompany those challenges; and (3) perform at their peak academic, professional, and leadership levels while they are still in college.
 Through exposure programs, LAW SCHOOL…Yes We Can will demystify the law school application process and give Fellows access to the legal profession.

-A mentor is a knowledgeable and experienced guide, a trusted ally and advocate, and a caring role model.
+A Mentor is a knowledgeable and experienced guide, a trusted ally and advocate, and a caring role model.
 Mentoring plays a crucial role in helping Fellows gain exposure to the legal profession, reach personal and professional goals, develop competencies important for law school and the admissions process, and cultivate a professional network.
-Each fellow is matched with three Mentors—a law student, a junior or mid-level attorney, and a senior attorney—giving fellows access to Mentors at various stages in their careers.
-Each mentor commits to mentor the fellow during his/her college career, including providing general emotional support, helping with course selection and work/intern experience, and clarify the process of applying to law school.
-Our mentors come from a wide range of practice areas and backgrounds, but all have a demonstrated commitment to mentoring and community.
-Mentors are the foundation of a network that will support fellows throughout college.
+Each Fellow is matched with three Mentors—a law student, a junior or mid-level attorney, and a senior attorney—giving fellows access to Mentors at various stages in their careers.
+Each Mentor commits to mentor the Fellow during his/her college career, including providing general emotional support, helping with course selection and work/intern experience, and clarify the process of applying to law school.
+Our Mentors come from a wide range of practice areas and backgrounds, but all have a demonstrated commitment to mentoring and community.
+Mentors are the foundation of a network that will support Fellows throughout college.

-LAW SCHOOL…Yes We Can cultivates a sense of community among fellows and mentors, and among the fellows themselves, because they are going through the experience of college and law school admissions together.
+LAW SCHOOL…Yes We Can cultivates a sense of community among Fellows and Mentors, and among the Fellows themselves, because they are going through the experience of college and law school admissions together.
 LAW SCHOOL…Yes We Can is the Fellows’ first professional network, in which they will learn to support one another in their shared goals.
 LAW SCHOOL…Yes We Can involves parents to ensure they understand the importance of their support and the manner in which they can support their children in achieving their goals.

-Most of our fellows are from diverse backgrounds and will be the first in their families to attend college.
-LAW SCHOOL…Yes We Can exposes Fellows to the legal profession and the law school application process through bi-monthly skill-building workshops or exposure opportunities.
+Most of our Fellows are from diverse backgrounds and will be the first in their families to attend college.
+LAW SCHOOL…Yes We Can introduces Fellows to the legal profession and the law school application process through bi-monthly skill-building workshops or exposure programs.
 Mentors are encouraged to create other opportunities in which Fellows will gain the competencies needed for law school.
 Exposure programs include: presentations by law school admissions directors on the admissions process, what admissions committees look for, and how Fellows can set themselves apart; visits to law school campuses; facilitating admissions to nationally-recognized law school exposure summer camps; and presentations by financial aid counselors on paying for law school.

 SUPPORT AND OVERSIGHT